conradtchan/jobmon/README.md

 Originally forked from https://github.com/plaguedbypenguins/bobMonitor, but now rewritten from the ground up, with an emphasis on providing information to users.

+A Python script runs periodically on the management node to collect statistics and write them to a JSON file, which is served to the browser by a minimal backend.
+Most of the processing is performed in the browser, which will allow user customisation further down the track.

 # Setup
 Jobmon is designed for use on the OzSTAR supercomputer (http://supercomputing.swin.edu.au), but it can be adapted for any computing cluster.